The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Trust property is held by trustees for the benefit of beneficiaries.
-The beneficiaries’ rights to the property are set out in the trust instrument or established by law.
+The beneficiaries’ rights to the property are set out in the trust document or established by law.
 A trust fund comprises:

 The tax status of the trust depends on the beneficiaries’ entitlement to capital and income.

-A ‘bare trust’ is really no trust at all.
+A ‘bare trust’ is not a trust at all for tax purposes.
 The term applies where the beneficiary of a trust has an absolute right to both capital and income.
 Beneficial ownership of the trust property lies with the beneficiary, although, it may be held legally by or ‘in the name of’ the trustees.
+The most obvious example is where assets are held for the absolute benefit of a minor (who cannot legally own the asset).
 See the Bare trusts ― IHT guidance note for examples of bare trusts.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.